biblequiz/BibleQuiz.com/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/biblequiz/BibleQuiz.com.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
-Contribution

 ## Development
 See the [Development Docs](/docs/development.md) for more information.